sanjayengineer121/Python-Projects/Shell Practice/Simple Program/simple/readme.md

 Script output (such as "Hello World" below) is displayed at the start of the line.

 $ echo '#!/bin/sh' > my-script.sh

 $ echo 'echo Hello World' >> my-script.sh

 $ chmod 755 my-script.sh

 $ ./my-script.sh

 Hello World

 $

+for execution chmod +x programm1

+"for running ./programm1"